Sparse MoEs meet Efficient Ensembles: and V-MoE Relative Improvements per ViT Family

 where $v$ is one of the ViT families, i.e., S/32, B/32, L/32, L/16, or H/14.
 Note that this normalisation leaves the improvement for H/14 the same.
 We tried to normalize with respect to other choices of ViT family, different from H/14.
 Our conclusions are robust, in the sense that both the ordering and the monotonic behavior with respect to scale are preserved.
 Using the ratio for normalisation also has the advantage that the normalisation is less sensitive to the particular parameterisation of $\varphi$.

 \cref{tab:relative_gains} shows both the difficulty-normalised and original improvements (without normalisation).
-Looking first at the original improvements, we can see that while both pBE and V-MoE have smaller improvements over ViT for larger families, pBE's improvements decrease more slowly.
-Furthermore, by comparing the normalised improvements we see that pBE's improvements actually \emph{grow} monotonically when taking difficulty into account.
+Looking first at the original improvements, we can see that while both \ack and V-MoE have smaller improvements over ViT for larger families, \ack's improvements decrease more slowly.
+Furthermore, by comparing the normalised improvements we see that \ack's improvements actually \emph{grow} monotonically when taking difficulty into account.
 This is not the case for V-MoE.